Week 10 NFL player props, picks odds: Target Jared Goff with Week 10 NFL bets

-Week 10 NFL player props, odds, picks: Back Jared Goff Over 247.5 passing yards in Sunday NFL prop bets
+Week 10 NFL player props, picks, odds: Back Jared Goff Over 247.5 passing yards in Sunday NFL prop bets

 The SportsLine Machine Learning Model AI has locked in its top Week 10 NFL prop picks for players like Jared Goff, Quinshon Judkins and Trey McBride